BAJAJ ASSET MANAGEMENT LIMITED.

 An ETF investment comprises a basket of securities.
 This could include stocks, bonds, commodities etc. The exact composition of the ETF portfolio depends on the index it is tracking.
 For example, a Nifty 50 ETF will be made of stocks of the country’s top 50 companies on the National Stock Exchange.
 The portfolio composition will mirror the benchmark index (in this case, the Nifty 50).

 This is similar to how index mutual funds work.
-However, unlike mutual funds, which can only be bought and sold at the day's end, based on the net asset value (NAV), ETFs trade throughout the day on stock exchanges, just like individual stocks.
+However, unlike mutual funds, which can only be bought and sold at the day’s end, based on the Net Asset Value (NAV), ETFs trade throughout the day on stock exchanges, just like individual stocks.
 The mutual fund’s NAV depends on the closing prices of its underlying securities (among other factors).
 An ETF can trade at a premium or discount to the NAV, based on the value of the portfolio’s holding at the time that units are being bought or sold.
 Therefore, ETF investments provide intra-day liquidity and opportunities to implement trading strategies.

 Investors should keep the following factors in mind when investing in ETFs:

 Benchmark index: The index on which the ETF is based will influence the risk-reward balance of the fund.
 Conservative investors may not find equity ETF suitable.
-Or, investors comfortable with equity investments may want to consider whether they want options with relatively lower volatility (such as large cap ETFs) or higher-risk options with higher reward potential (such as mid or small cap ETFs).
+Alternatively, investors comfortable with equity investments may want to consider whether they want options with relatively lower volatility (such as large cap ETFs) or higher-risk options with higher reward potential (such as mid or small cap ETFs).
 Investors with existing mutual fund investments in debt or equity may want to diversify through a commodity ETF.
 The ETF type will need to align with the investor’s risk appetite and financial goal.

 Investment objective: Consider what your objectives are when investing in ETFs.
 If growth potential is your goal, some actively managed mutual funds may offer the potential for market-beating returns.
 However, if you prefer a passive investment strategy that seeks to replicate market movements, you may consider ETF investments or index funds.
 You may also prefer ETFs if you want intra-day liquidity and trading options.